-I know, eat your greens sounds like something you say to children but it's something we all can benefit from being reminded about - how incredibly healthy dark green vegetables are.
+I know, eat your greens sounds like something you say to children but it's something we can all benefit from being reminded about - how incredibly healthy dark green vegetables are.

 These vegetables are full of different vitamins and minerals as well as rich in antioxidants and fibre.
 On top of that they are all low in calories - a perfect combination to be sure!
 (See Low-GL Carbohydrates.)